TristiPouss/Chineese_Postman/README.md

 - Semi-Eulerian : The application will compute the Eulerian Circuit.
 - Non-Eulerian : You will be able to choose between the two strategies (Exhaustive matching or Greedy).
 Then the application will compute the Chinese Circuit of the graph.

-Finally the solution will be exported as DOT file in the processed directory of the project.
+Finally the solution will be exported as DOT file in the ***processed*** directory of the project.

 After that you can either exit the application or re-process a graph.

 ### This section is for the teacher that will review this project

+The only point the application is failing is that it does not **only add** lines to the input file, but it can erase some lines such as "*rank same {x y}*" and thus could make the output file a bit less good looking.